vmware-archive/streaming-runtimes/docs/streaming-runtime-usage.md

 Currently, three types of general purpose `Processors` are available, that can be combined and used interchangeably:

-- `TWA` - with basic `Time Windowed Aggregation` capabilities [^1] and support for polyglot [User Defined Functions](./architecture/udf/architecture.md) (UDF).
+- `SRP` - Built-in, general purpose processor, capable to bridge between multiple message brokers, to compute `Tumbling Time-Window` aggregations and support for polyglot [User Defined Functions](./architecture/udf/overview.md) (UDF).
 - `SCS` - runs [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) applications as processors in the pipeline.
 One can choose for the  extensive set (60+) of [pre-built streaming applications](https://dataflow.spring.io/docs/applications/pre-packaged/#stream-applications) or build a custom one.
-It is possible to build and deploy [polyglot applications](https://dataflow.spring.io/docs/recipes/polyglot/processor/) as long as they interact with the input/output streams manually.
+It is possible to build and deploy [polyglot applications](https://dataflow.spring.io/docs/recipes/polyglot/processor/) as long as they implement the input/output binder communication internally.
 - `FSQL` - supports streaming SQL executions, backed by Apache Flink.
+Allows running embedded Streaming SQL queries.

 You can build  streaming data pipelines by chaining multiple `Streams` and `Processors`, e.g. the output `Stream` of one `Processor` is used an input of another: